Generating modular lattices of up to 30 elements: Algorithm for semimodular and modular lattices

 \section{Algorithm for semimodular and modular lattices}

-A lattice is \emph{semimodular} if, whenever $a \ne b$ and $a,b \succ d$, there is an element $c$ such that $c \succ a,b$.
-Dually, a lattice is \emph{lower semimodular} if, whenever $c \succ a,b$ and $a \ne b$, there is an element $d$ such that $a,b \succ d$.
-A lattice that fulfills both conditions is \emph{modular}.
+A finite lattice is \emph{semimodular} if, whenever $a \ne b$ and $a,b \succ d$, there is an element $c$ such that $c \succ a,b$.
+Dually, a finite lattice is \emph{lower semimodular} if, whenever $c \succ a,b$ and $a \ne b$, there is an element $d$ such that $a,b \succ d$.
+A~finite lattice that fulfills both conditions is \emph{modular}.
 Note that the initial lattices $M_j$ in our recursive algorithm are modular.
 All semimodular and lower semimodular lattices are graded~\cite[\S 3.3]{stanley1986}.

 To generate semimodular lattices, we employ the graded lattice algorithm from the previous section with two added conditions.
-During the recursion, when creating a new element $x$ with upper cover $C$, we require that any two elements of $C$ have a common covering element.
-Finally we check that any two atoms have a common covering element.
+As noted in the previous section, the algorithm creates new elements on level $L_k$ by choosing, for each new element, an upper cover $U \subseteq L_{k-1}$.
+Here we additionally require that any two elements $a,b \in U$ have a common covering element $c \succ a,b$.
+The other condition is checked at the end of constructing a lattice: we require that any two atoms have a common covering element.
+(We have to check this separately because the program does not explicitly create the bottom element.)

 To generate lower semimodular lattices, after the $k$th level of elements is completed, we check that any pair of elements on $L_{k-1}$ that has a common covering element on $L_{k-2}$ has also been assigned a common covered element on~$L_k$.